 - Suicidal thoughts & feelings

-For many, eating disorders can be a lifelong battle.
+For many, an eating disorder can be a lifelong battle.
 Luckily, Traditional Chinese Medicine (TCM) can help, and, more importantly, help in ways that conventional medicine cannot.

 TCM treats the body in a holistic manner, as a complete system with all parts & organs connected and working together through the flow of energy or “qi.”
 When there are blockages or imbalances in the flow of energy, ailments can occur.
 This includes eating disorders.
 Acupuncture and herbal remedies can unblock and balance the flow of energy in the body, thereby treating the root of the problem.

-TCM and acupuncture can effectively treat eating disorders.
+TCM and acupuncture can effectively treat an eating disorder

 TCM is perhaps most effective in dealing with the mental aspects of eating disorders.
 For many sufferers, overcoming the mental issues related to their eating disorders can lead to a restoration of their physical health.
 Acupuncture has long been proven as an effective treatment for depression and anxiety.
 As well, acupuncture and herbal remedies are highly effective at treating insomnia and related sleep disorders.

-When those suffering from eating disorders feel less depressed, less anxious, and less isolated, the effects of the disorder on their physical health decreases.
+When those suffering from an eating disorder feel less depressed, less anxious, and less isolated, the effects of the disorder on their physical health decreases.
 Their feelings of self-worth and self-perception become less distorted.

 TCM views eating disorders as a disruption of flow and function in the digestive system.
-TCM and acupuncture works to restore balance and flow to the system.
-This results not only in the treatment of the symptoms and effects of eating disorders, but also rebalancing the digestive system in order to prevent recurrence.
+TCM and acupuncture work to restore balance and flow to the system.
+This results not only in the treatment of the symptoms and effects of eating disorders but also rebalancing the digestive system in order to prevent a recurrence.

-If you are interested in seeking treatment for eating disorders, or are interested in any other aspects of Traditional Chinese Medicine, book an appointment today by phoning 604-260-2713 or clicking the button below.
+If you are interested in seeking treatment for an eating disorder or interested in any other aspects of Traditional Chinese Medicine, book an appointment today by phoning 604-260-2713 or visit us in person.